 However, if you're not prepared ahead of time, you could find yourself facing difficulty flying with an emotional support animal if the airline refuses to accept your pet's ESA letter.

 Many domestic airlines have recently adjusted their policies, making things more difficult for travelers flying with an emotional support animal.
 Whether you're flying with a therapy dog, cat, or other devoted critter, it will be imperative for you to know ahead of time what airlines allow emotional support animals.
-Among other helpful details, DoNotPay can help you learn how to take an emotional support animal on an airplane.
+Among other helpful details, DoNotPay can help you learn how to .

 What is an Emotional Support Animal?